 A highly common spice, Turmeric has a vibrant yellow color and is the most important ingredient in curry powder.
 Turmeric is heavily used in Northern and Southern Indian cuisine.
 It adds to the dishes concerned both visually and in terms of taste.
 It is made from the roots of the Turmeric plant; a perennial plant of the ginger family.

 Cumin, usually supplied as seeds or a powder, after the Cumin plants have been processed.
 The Cumin plants are tropical in nature and grow in countries such as Mexico, China and of course India.
 Cumin is utilized to improve flavors in curry powder, cheese and some breads- along with other foods.
 It is during/after the roasting process that the Cumin seeds acquire their strong smell and flavor.
-One of the most widely known of all Indian Ingredients.
+One of the most widely known curry spices, if not indeed of all Indian Ingredients.

 Cardamom can be found being used in many a dish.
 Cardamom is the dried ripe fruit of the Cardamom plant.Black Cardamom is often used when preparing Curries,and a range of other common dishes.
 Cardamom oil is used in the preparation of many foods and also various Indian drinks.
 Grown mainly in southern India- although can also be found growing in many other counties to a lesser degree.
 It is used ground, and also whole.